learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Introduction

-In this lab, you'll practice your knowledge on One-to-Many and Many-to-many relationships!
+In this lab, you'll practice your knowledge on one-to-many and many-to-many relationships!

 ## Objectives

 You will be able to:
-- Query data including Many-to-Many relationships
+- Query data using one-to-many and many-to-many joins
-- Write queries that make use of Join Tables
+- Predict the resulting size of one-to-many and many-to-many joins

 ## One-to-Many and Many-to-Many Joins
 <img src='Database-Schema.png' width=550>